fallennyx/Portfolio-of-Projects/README.md

 Repository: [Fits in Advance](https://github.com/fallennyx/Fits-in-Advance)

 Description: Using the weather data of the user-inputted city, our app uses DALL-E to create an image of a recommended outfit.
 Search results of similar outfits are provided as well.
+As of APR 2025, will be updating and improving this application due to advancments in AI image generation.

 Tools used:
 - CSS, HTML, and Javascript for the frontend